lispking/fluko/README.md

-# Fluko - Intelligent Meme Token Generation Platform
+# Fluko - AI-Powered Meme Token Generation Platform

-An intelligent Meme token generation and analysis platform based on Fluxus Stream Processing Engine and Sui blockchain.
+A next-generation meme token generation and analysis platform powered by AI and built on the Sui blockchain.

 ## Project Structure